Jorge-Doncel/Shark/README.md

 In general, fatal cases decreased over the decades, so the influence of the film does not seem to be of great importance.

-Also, the mortality in the United States and Australia is similar during the decades, although in the decade 2010's Australia suffers an increase in deaths.
+Also, the mortality was similar during decades although in 2010's Australia suffered from an increasing amount of deaths.

 ## Study topics